bmd007/reactiveland/blog/posts/mutual-like-match-making/README.md

 ## How to capture two people liking each other, only with events, in order to announce them matched?
 (Event-Driven match making)

 ### Story
-Alice, Bob and John are schrolling through a match making app, looking at people living close enough to them.
-Liking and unliking them.
+Alice, Bob and John are scrolling through a match making app, looking at people living close enough to them, liking and unliking them.
 At some point, Alice likes Bob.
 Later Alice dislikes John.
 A few minutes later, Bob likes Alice too.
-Boom, the app now tells Alice and Bob that they have mutually likes each other (matched).
+Boom, the app now tells Alice and Bob that they have mutually liked each other (matched).

 ### Context
  - All we have are events and state stores.